fge/msg-simple/BUILD.md

 on the correct generation of META-INF/services/ files.
 See legacy/pom.xml for details.

-While you can adapt this file to work for you, please beware that it is _not_ supported by the author anymore.
+While you can adapt this file to work for you, please be aware that it is _not_ supported by the author anymore.